Conveyancing

 laundering all have to be considered at the point of accepting Instructions.
 In the vast majority of domestic conveyancing matters the solicitor

-review of their panels of solicitors who are instructed to act for them at the same time as acting for the Client.
-Recently, and without any
+panels of solicitors who are instructed to act for them at the same time as acting for the Client.
+Recently, and without any consultation with

 In addition to the straightforward sale and purchase of domestic freehold property, we also deal with :-